keredson/rejoinder/DEV_README.md

 ## Install Extension Locally

-- Clone this repo.
+- Clone this repo (or [download a copy](https://github.com/keredson/rejoinder/archive/refs/heads/main.zip) and unzip).
-- Go to `chrome://extensions`
+- Go to `chrome://extensions` in Google Chrome.
-- Toggle "Developer mode"
+- Toggle "Developer mode" (upper right corner)
-- Click "Load unpacked"
+- Click the "Load unpacked" button (top left)
-- Select the `rejoinder/chrome_ext` directory
+- Select the `rejoinder/chrome_ext` directory in the file chooser.
 - Go to (or reload) your meeting.

 ## Run Server Locally